 See the first tastes of Freedom at the Penn Center

-Three years before Slavery was made illegal, African American community leaders were already pushing to help live more full lives.
+Located on St. Helena Island, The Penn Center is the First School in the South for Formerly Enslaved West Africans.
+Three years before slavery was abolished, African American community leaders were already pushing to help live more full lives.
 The Penn Center as a result of these efforts and today stands to preserve the culture of its early founders.

 The Gullah Geechee people native to the area established this as the first academic school for freed slaves.
 Slaves had been forced against learning to read or write for decades, and the Penn Center sought to level the playing field.